Camera offline? check here

 While we welcome suggestions for new webcams, we don't publicly discuss our current or future location plans.
 However, we do factor your feedback into our planning process.

 In most cases, we must qualify your location.
-If it meets our requirements and goals, we usually provide our equipment and services FREE of charge, including Internet access.
+If it meets our requirements and goals, we usually provide our equipment and services FREE of charge, including Internet access in some cases.
 We do ask location partners to provide electricity but usage is negligible.
-All of our sites are currently provided on a free-to-view basis with an optional and enhanced ad-free subscription service.
+All of our sites are currently provided on a free-to-view basis with an optional and enhanced ad-free subscription services.